nicholasjano/Leetcode-Solutions/Solutions/Python3/0875. Koko Eating Bananas/README.md

 Question: https://leetcode.com/problems/koko-eating-bananas/

 ## Intuition
-There is no surefire way to use math to determine the perfect value for `k`, but we know the lowest possible value and the highest possibl value.
-This opens up the apprach for binary search, as we have a range of possible number.
+There is no surefire way to use math to determine the perfect value for `k`, but we know the lowest possible value and the highest possible value.
+This opens up the approach for binary search, as we have a range of possible number.
 Within the binary search, the amount of hours spent is counted by iterating through piles, and counting how many hours it would take to eat each pile with the current `k`.

 ## Approach
 - Set up a binary search with left starting at 1, and right starting at `max(piles)`.
 Also tack the smallest `k` visited.